veliovgroup/Meteor-Files/docs/gridfs-integration.md

       writeStream.on('close', Meteor.bindEnvironment(file => {
         const property = `versions.${versionName}.meta.gridFsFileId`;

-        // If we store the ObjectID itself, Meteor (EJSON?) seems to convert it to a
+        // Convert ObjectID to String.
+Because Meteor (EJSON?) seems to convert it to a
         // LocalCollection.ObjectID, which GFS doesn't understand.
         this.collection.update(image._id, { $set: { [property]: file._id.toString() } });
-        this.unlink(this.collection.findOne(image._id), versionName); // Unlink files from FS }));
+        this.unlink(this.collection.findOne(image._id), versionName); // Unlink file by version from FS }));
     });
   },